 |Excellent visibility; sky clear in the vicinity; some clouds on the eastern horizon; no wind.
 The sighting lasted approx 1 minute and was reported to UFOCUS NZ within an hour of the occurrence.

 The sighting took place in a rural farming/viticulture area near Seddon.
 The witness went outside to feed his dogs at about 10.10 p.m.
 He noticed what he thought was an unusually bright star or planet to the north east of his house at about 30° above the horizon.
 He stopped to take more notice as he couldn't remember a star or planet this low or this bright before.
 His initial thoughts were of a spotlight on a vehicle up on the hills, however the light seemed to be positioned higher than where the road would be, for this explanation.
 It appeared to be about 25 m above the top of a hill.
-The witness described the size of the light as initially being about 1/4 of the size of a thumbnail, with what looked like a beam of light shining from it.
+The witness described the size of the light as large, with what looked like a beam of light shining from it.
 The white light was quite intense and resembled a high-powered spotlight on an aircraft.
-When the light changed colour to red, and dimmed (beam of light went off/out), it appeared more like 1/8 of a thumbnail or less.
+When the light changed colour to red, and dimmed (beam of light went off/out), it appeared smaller.

 The light was initially stationary or hovering, but after about 30 seconds of observation, the light dimmed and appeared to recede slightly, before changing to a red flashing light.
-It then flew off quite quickly to the south east, eventually disappearing from view in the direction of Cape Campbell.
-The flight path was not a direct one as one would expect from a plane.
+It then flew off quickly to the south east, eventually disappearing from view in the direction of Cape Campbell.
+The flight path was not a direct one as one would expect of an aircraft.
 The path of the light seemed to oscillate or change direction erratically or randomly.
 The witness stated that from past observations of aircraft, the light moved considerably faster than a commercial airliner.

-During the sighting, the witness realized that he had a video camera in the car that was parked in front of him.
-At the moment he thought of moving towards the car to retrieve the camera the light seemed to immediately dim and head off into the distance.
-At the time of writing his initial report the witness thought that this was merely coincidental, but after submitting his report, he noticed that some other reports on UFOCUS NZ’s website mention this similar factor - that the light seemed to respond in some way to the observer's thoughts.
+During the sighting, the witness realized he had a video camera in the car that was parked in front of him.
+At the moment he thought of moving towards the car to retrieve the camera the light dimmed and headed off into the distance.
+At the time of writing his initial report the witness thought this was merely coincidental, but after submitting his report, he noticed that some other reports on our website mention this similar factor - that the light seemed to respond in some way to the observer's thoughts.

 UFOCUS NZ comments:

-- We enquired with Blenheim airport ATC, who advised that there were no helicopter flights that they knew of in that area at the time of the sighting, and they were not aware of any RNZAF activity either.
+- We enquired with Blenheim airport ATC, who advised there were no helicopter flights that they were aware of in that area at the time of the sighting, and they were not aware of any RNZAF activity either.

 - However, helicopters do operate from private fields and ATC would not be aware of their operation, unless they were close to controlled airspace.